-I am a compassionate person-centred and relational counsellor who is able to listen and engage with you so you can explore whatever is causing you distress.
+I am a compassionate person-centred and relational counsellor, able to listen and engage with you so you can explore whatever is causing you distress.

 My belief is that in making a good relationship inside the counselling room, you will find your interactions with the world outside will also be improved.

-I can work at your pace; short or long-term.
+I can work short or long-term.
 We can review our sessions at regular intervals to check on progress and desired outcomes.

 I am registered and accredited with the British Association for Counselling and Psychotherapy and have a quiet and comfortable room with good access, situated on the edge of Stroud.

 Training, qualifications & experience

 CPCAB Level 4 Diploma in Therapeutic Counselling 2008